-Kim Warren, trans gender activist and data guru, answers our staff questions to give a better understanding of DMW’s culture.
+Kim Warren, transgender activist and data guru, answers our staff questions to give a better understanding of DMW’s culture.

 What attracted you to DMW?

-A family friend recommend that I take a look at DMW.
+A family friend recommended that I take a look at DMW.
 I was attracted to it by the strong emphasis on looking after its people, with its careers section talking about being a Stonewall Diversity Champion and being able to make flexible arrangements for people returning to work, as well as things like the training budget and opportunities for anyone to make a difference to how the company runs.

 What’s your favourite thing about working for DMW?